Sherrone Moore

-Sherrone Banfield Moore (first name /shər.'oʊn/, born February 3, 1986) is an American college football coach and former player.
-He is the head football coach for the University of Michigan.
+Sherrone Banfield Moore (first name /shər.'oʊn/; born February 3, 1986) is an American former college football head coach and player.
+He most recently served as the head football coach for the University of Michigan.
 Moore served as Michigan's acting head coach in four games during the national championship-winning 2023 season.
-He succeeded Jim Harbaugh as head coach in 2024.
+He succeeded Jim Harbaugh as head coach in 2024, until his termination after the regular season in 2025.

 Moore played football as an offensive guard at the University of Oklahoma from 2006 to 2007.
 He was an assistant coach at the University of Louisville from 2009 to 2013 and Central Michigan University from 2014 to 2017.
 Moore first joined the Michigan Wolverines coaching staff in 2018 as the tight ends coach, and was promoted to co-offensive coordinator and offensive line coach in 2021.

 Early life and playing career

 Sherrone Banfield Moore was born on February 3, 1986, in Derby, Kansas.
 He graduated from Derby High School in 2004.
 He played two seasons of junior college football for Butler Community College before transferring to play for the Oklahoma Sooners in 2006.
 At Oklahoma, Moore appeared in 14 games as an offensive guard.
 Moore earned his bachelor's degree in communications from the University of Oklahoma in 2008.